bitplane/bitplane.net/dev/python/pillow-wmf/pydoc/index.md

 # pillow\_wmf.raster

-WMF rasterization into a Pillow RGB image.
+GDI rasterization into a Pillow RGB image.

 <a id="pillow_wmf.raster.PreparedEffect"></a>